-&lt;sup>1 Acknowledgements: We thank Maura Coughlin, Adam Karabatakis, Miriam Larson-Koester, and Qihong Ruan for able research assistance.
+&lt;sup>1 Acknowledgements: We thank Wilbert Van der Klaauw and two anonymous referees for comments that helped us significantly improve the paper, and Maura Coughlin, Adam Karabatakis, Miriam Larson-Koester, and Qihong Ruan for able research assistance.
 We received useful feedback from seminar participants at the HRS work-in-progress series, Bocconi University, University of Southampton, NYU CUSP, University of Michigan, Purdue University, Laval University, University of Oslo, Statistics Norway, University of Munich, and University of Padova, as well as from participants in the 2016 NYFed and ESRC RCMiSoC Workshop on Subjective Expectations and in the 2018 CESifo and ESRC RCMiSoC Workshop on Subjective Expectations and Probabilities in Economics.
 Part of this research was conducted while Molinari was on sabbatical leave at the Department of Economics at Duke University, whose hospitality she gratefully acknowledges.